StyleCI/Docs/faqs.md

 StyleCI is designed so that you don't need to worry about doing this - we can automatically apply our fixes right after you push.
 However, for those who really want it, we have a CLI tool that can be used to apply our fixes to your code before you push.
 All we require is that you have PHP 7.2 or higher installed on your machine, and we can fix all your PHP, JS, CSS, Vue.js, and Python code, right then and there!
 Our CLI tool is available at [https://github.com/StyleCI/CLI](https://github.com/StyleCI/CLI).

-<a name="vat-ids"></a>
-## What do I do with my business's VAT ID

-If you are using StyleCI on behalf of VAT registered business within the EU, Switzerland or Norway, please provide us with your VAT ID.
-This can be done via the StyleCI account page(s).

 <a name="turn-off-notifications"></a>
 ## How do I turn off notification emails